fairlearn/fairlearn/docs/user_guide/mitigation/adversarial.rst

 issue, we could for instance use one-hot encodings to preprocess categorical columns.
 Additionally, let's preprocess the numeric columns to a standardized range.
-For these tasks, we can use functionality from scikit-learn (:py:mod:`sklearn.preprocessor`).
+For these tasks, we can use functionality from scikit-learn (:py:mod:`sklearn.preprocessing`).
 We also use an imputer to get rid of NaN's::

     from sklearn.compose import make_column_transformer, make_column_selector